omarreis/FlapLabel/README.md

 ## Installation

 * Compile and install FlapLabelPkg.dpk (design time package)
-* Components TFlapCharSet, TFlapChar and TFlapLabel will be installed
+* Components *TFlapCharSet*, *TFlapChar* and *TFlapLabel* will be installed

 ## Usage

 To use FlapLabels you need at least two components on your form: TFlapCharset and TFlapLabel.

-The *TFlapCharset* contains the art to be used in FlapLabel plates.
+*TFlapCharset* contains the art to be used in FlapLabel plates.
 Depending on the application, you may use more than one charset: one with letters and one with just numbers.
 Remember that all characters cycle until the desired is reached, so using long charsets is not recommended.

+The charset BMP can be in any grid disposition ( columns and lines ) of equal dimensions ( plate dimensions )

 Each *FlapLabel* uses one charset.
 One charset can be used by multiple FlapLabels.

-The default behaviour for FlapLabel characters is to change in sequence until the target character is reached.
+The default behaviour for FlapLabel characters is to transition in sequence until the target character is reached.
 But you can set it to "Go Direct" (cheat) changing to target state in a single transition  (see sample app).

 * Add a *TFlapCharSet* to your form ( ex: FlapCharSet1 ) - Charset contains an image with the character set to be used by FlapLabels.

 * Plates BMPs are  cut from the master charset image, so you can add symbols or icons to your charset (see below)

 * Set FlapCharSet properties